-The Electrical Systems Assistant Certificate will provide students the occupational knowledge and skills necessary for entry-level employment as an electrician.
+The Electrical Systems Assistant Technical Certificate of Credit provides students with the occupational knowledge and skills necessary for entry-level employment as an electrician.
+Topics include mathematical applications, safety procedures, and direct and alternating current fundamentals.

 Students may enter the program in any semester term.
 The program may be completed in one (1) semester.
 To graduate, students must earn a minimum of 14 credit hours.